Nancy Weir: Biography

 However, word of her musical status leaked out.
 She was sent to Egypt and the then Palestine to entertain the troops, accompanying such artists as Paul Robeson and Beniamino Gigli.
 But her ever-vigilant ear was at all times listening.
 At the end of the war she was in Morocco and was told that she was to be flown to Rome, to attend the German language interrogations of POWs.
 In her description of the event her unique sense of humour shines forth: "I was to fly into Rome, but the Allies had destroyed the airfield, so I had to parachute in.
 I think I am the only classical pianist in history who ever parachuted into Rome."

-After the war she returned to performing in England, and she continued touring, making many appearances with famous conductors, including Willem van Otterloo, Alceo Galliera, Eugene Goossens, Arthur Fiedler and Nikolai Malko.
+After the war she returned to performing in England, and she continued touring, making many appearances with famous conductors, including Willem van Otterloo, Alceo Galliera, Eugene Goossens, Arthur Fiedler and Nicolai Malko.
 But, again in her own words "things had gone cold by then, and it was difficult to re-start the career".
 When her father suffered a bout of ill-health in 1954 she returned to Melbourne to care for him, her mother having died earlier.

 Her musical performances were characterised by great sensitivity and musicality and she was one of the best known Australian musical performers in the 1950s and 60s.
-Reviews of her performances included glowing references to "artistic integrity and musical sensibility of a high order", " fine technique and of fine interpretations" and "gradation of tone obtained with expert delicacy, and played with great subtlety."
+Reviews of her performances included glowing references to "artistic integrity and musical sensibility of a high order", "fine technique and of fine interpretations" and "gradation of tone obtained with expert delicacy, and played with great subtlety".

 As part of the Arts Festival for the 1956 Melbourne Olympics she performed the Schumann Piano Concerto on 5 December, with the Victorian Symphony Orchestra under Sir Bernard Heinze.
 She subsequently threw herself into a busy teaching and performing career, making several recordings for the Spotlight label.

 In May 1966, she moved from Melbourne to take a position at the Queensland Conservatorium of Music in Brisbane.
 Here, her students included Piers Lane, Kevin Power, Bernadette Gorman, Norma Marshke, Robert Keane, Geoffrey Cox, Regis Danillon, Keith Crellin, Christopher Wrench, Arthur Do Rozario and the comedian Gerry Connolly.
-Piers Lane noted, ‘‘She could be difficult to cope with, but she had a wonderful sense of humour and a high intelligence.
+Piers Lane noted, "She could be difficult to cope with, but she had a wonderful sense of humour and a high intelligence.
 Quite a temper, too.
 But we didn’t clash, and had a stimulating relationship.
-I was inspired by her.’’
+I was inspired by her."